 The Successful Match Listed by nightspire Ransomware Group

-The Successful Match (MD2B)
+Assessing The Successful Match as a vendor?

 On January 25, 2026, the dating service The Successful Match appeared on the leak site of the nightspire ransomware group.
-Internal files were exfiltrated during a ransomware attack, and the company’s data is now publicly listed for anyone to download.
+Internal files were allegedly exfiltrated during a ransomware attack, and the company’s data is now publicly listed for anyone to download.

 Public reporting indicates that nightspire posted proof of the breach on its leak site, confirming successful data exfiltration from The Successful Match (MD2B).
 The exact number of affected individuals remains unknown, but the listing includes internal files that typically contain names, contact details, dates of birth, financial information, and private messages in dating platforms.
 No evidence has surfaced that the company paid a ransom, and the data was published after the group’s usual negotiation window closed.